Aditya3425-Fst/Jewellery-Customization-Form/README.md

 3. Open the index.html file in your preferred web browser.

 ## Project Structure
-index.html: The HTML file containing the form structure. styles.css: The CSS file for styling the form. script.js: The JavaScript file for adding interactivity.
+index.html: The HTML file containing the form structure.<br>
+styles.css: The CSS file for styling the form.<br>
+script.js: The JavaScript file for adding interactivity.<br>

 ## Features